Don’t lose your trademark

 If you own a trademark, then you can decide who uses it.

-- You can search the IP Australia’s ATMOSS register.
-It’s difficult to do this regularly, and you might miss something.
-So it’s best if you utilise a trademark attorney* to actively monitor it for you.
+• You can search IP Australia’s ATMS search yourself but because it’s difficult to do this regularly and easy to miss something it’s best to use a trademark attorney to actively monitor it for you

 Use the ® registered trademark symbol

 One of the best ways to publicly display your rights is to use the ® (registered trademark) symbol wherever you use it.
 It’s not compulsory, but it’s good practice.
-Here’s more information about the difference between the ™ (trademark) and ® (registered trademark) symbols.
+Here’s more information about the how to use the ™ (trademark) and ® (registered trademark) symbols.